Planning and design for VPN Gateway

 - Create and configure a Point-to-Site connection for your Azure VPN gateway (as needed).

 Start by looking at the diagrams in the About VPN Gateway article.
-The article contains basic diagrams, the deployment models for each topology (Resource Manager or classic), and which deployment tools you can use to deploy your configuration.
+The article contains basic diagrams, the deployment models for each topology, and the available deployment tools you can use to deploy your configuration.

 When you are creating connections, you must consider your subnet ranges.
 You cannot have overlapping subnet address ranges.
 An overlapping subnet is when one virtual network or on-premises location contains the same address space that the other location contains.
 This means that you need your network engineers for your local on-premises networks to carve out a range for you to use for your Azure IP addressing space/subnets.
 You need address space that is not being used on the local on-premises network.